-Data / Parameter: MCF Data unit: - Description: Methane correction factor Source of data used: 2006 IPCC Guidelines for National Greenhouse Gas Inventories Value applied: 1.0 Justification of the According with the 2006 IPCC Guidelines, the Ventura landfill does choice of data or meet the criteria of managed SWDS and have depths of greater than or description of equal to 5 meters (50 meters) and/or high water table at near ground measurement methods level. and procedures actually applied : Any comment: The methane correction factor (MCF) accounts for the fact that unmanaged SWDS produce less methane from a given amount of waste than managed SWDS, because a larger fraction of waste decomposes aerobically in the top layers of unmanaged SWDS.
+Data / Parameter: MCF Data unit: • Description: Methane correction factor Source of data used: 2006 IPCC Guidelines for National Greenhouse Gas Inventories Value applied: 1.0 Justification of the According with the 2006 IPCC Guidelines, the Ventura landfill does choice of data or meet the criteria of managed SWDS and have depths of greater than or description of equal to 5 meters (50 meters) and/or high water table at near ground measurement methods level. and procedures actually applied : Any comment: The methane correction factor (MCF) accounts for the fact that unmanaged SWDS produce less methane from a given amount of waste than managed SWDS, because a larger fraction of waste decomposes aerobically in the top layers of unmanaged SWDS.

 Data / Parameter: DOCi

 Data unit: -

-Description: Fraction of degradable organic carbon (by weight) in the waste type j
+Description: Fraction of degrad dable organic carbon (by weight) in the waste type j

 Source of data used: 2006 IPCC Guide lines for National Greenhouse Gas Inventories

 Value applied:

-DOC i Wasta tuna i
+DOC i Weste type :

-(% wet waste) Waste type j
+(% wet waste) waste type j

 43 Wood and wood products

 40 Pulp, paper and cardboard

 15 Food, food waste, beverages and tobacco

 24 Textiles

 20 Garden, yard and park waste

 0 Glass, plastic, metal, other inert waste

-Justification of the choice of data or description of measurement methods and procedures actually applied : e e ne version of the Tool to determine methane emissions posal of waste at a solid waste disposal site applied for
+Justification of the According with the version of the Tool to determine methane emissions

-Any comment:
+choice of data or avoided from disposal of waste at a solid waste disposal site applied for